 - Find CambWifi_Public in your Wifi settings and connect.

-You will now be automatically connected whenever you are in a CambWifi location.
+You’ll now be automatically connected whenever you’re in a CambWifi location.

 Where can I find free public access WiFi?

 Use our coverage map to see where free CambWifi is available.
 You can search for an address or postcode in the search box at the top or move around the map with your mouse (or fingers).
 The tick boxes allow you to search for where public Wifi is available in buildings or open spaces.
 You can then zoom in and click on the locations for more details.

 - Purple public WiFi icon – free CambWifi available in public buildings